CV Template for ESA Nominations/Applications

 The following is an optional format that may be used as a template for organizing the nominee's biographical and professional or academic information.
 Content is more important than format.
 Therefore, using an alternate format will not disqualify the nomination.

 Please note that each award also requires other items in addition to the CV.
-In addition, the entire nomination package, including the CV and any other items, must not exceed 20 pages in length.
 Please see the individual award's instruction page for complete details.

 Full descriptions for each section appear below.